 What’s your “I opened because” story?
 Whether it was a passion for food and drink, a genuine knack for hospitality, a history of working in the industry, or because it’s what your family does, you saw a chance to marry your passions with a reliable source of income.

 Unfortunately, it’s traditionally pretty hard to make money running a restaurant: The average restaurant profit margin is between 3-5%.
 The reason why you hear the phrase “razor thin margins” closely follow any mention of owning a restaurant is because it’s true.
 From labor costs, to food costs, to real estate costs, to marketing and advertising costs, the operational overhead rate for restaurants can be downright staggering.

 How can you increase your margins and put a little padding in your pocket?
-By keeping a close eye on both your restaurant profit and loss statement and restaurant balance sheets.
+By taking control of your restaurant costs and keeping a close eye on both your restaurant profit and loss statement and restaurant balance sheets.
 In this post, we’re going to mainly focus on how to create and maintain a balance sheet for your restaurant, but a discussion about balance sheets wouldn’t make sense without touching on profit and loss statements: what they are, what they tell you, and why you should keep them updated.

 The Quick and Dirty about Restaurant Profit & Loss Statements

 What is a Restaurant Profit and Loss Statement?